chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 * **timeline and animation editor**, used to create and modify animation
 * **viewport**, that contains the 3D window in which our scene is shown and where we can add, remove or modify objects.

-{% include blog-lazy-image.html description="blender ui editors" width="1500" height="956" src="/assets/images/posts/blender-ui-1-editors.jpg" %}
+{% include blog-lazy-image.html description="Blender editors" width="1500" height="956" src="/assets/images/posts/blender-ui-1-editors.jpg" %}

 We can switch a panel from one editor to another by clicking on the icon that shows the current editor selected: a list with all the available editors will be shown and we can choose one of them.

-{% include blog-lazy-image.html description="blender ui switch editor" width="268" height="500" src="/assets/images/posts/blender-ui-2-switch-editor.jpg" %}
+{% include blog-lazy-image.html description="The switch editor" width="268" height="500" src="/assets/images/posts/blender-ui-2-switch-editor.jpg" %}

 On the left side of the viewport we can find a series of tabs that contain some operations, tools and actions we can apply to the 3D window content.
 This tabs will change based on the fact that we selected or not an object and also based on which type of object we selected.
 We can also show the object properties sub-panel by clicking the plus (+) button on the right.
 That sub-panel gives us some information about the object we selected in the 3D window.